By Brittany Tiplady

 6501 Deer Lake Ave, Burnaby, BC

-Special entertainment is scheduled throughout the season including: theatre performances, community choirs, street characters and musicians.
-Bring your littles, as Heritage Christmas is also offering family friendly activities like crafts, baking in the Farmhouse, and visits with Father Christmas!
+Special entertainment is scheduled throughout the season including theatre performances, carolers, street characters and live music.
+Bring your littles, as Heritage Christmas is also offering family-friendly activities like the 12 Days of Christmas Scavenger Hunt, crafts, baking in the Farmhouse, and visits with Father Christmas!

-Heritage Christmas at the Burnaby Village Museum is open daily with free gate admission.
+Heritage Christmas at the Burnaby Village Museum is open daily from November 23 – January 5, with free gate admission.
 Carousel rides are $2.65 each.
 Check out the Heritage Christmas hours of operation here.

 The Hart House is open Tuesday- Sunday.
 For hours and menu offerings look here.